jlapeyre/Symata.jl/README.md

 ### Running Symata

-Three environments for running `Symata` are supported: the `Julia` REPL, `Jupyter`, and a dumb terminal
+Three environments for running `Symata` are supported: the `Julia` REPL, `Jupyter`, and a dumb terminal.

 ### Symata REPL mode